MistaAsh/WeC_Systems_Cryptography/README.md

 To convert Base64 into ASCII we first read each character in the string, get its index in the *Base64 character set*, convert the decimal value of the index to its bit representation (`bit`) and append the 6-bit string to a master string (`final_bit`).

 (Note: we also have to take care of the extra '=' paddings while converting.
-In my program however, I have manually removed the padding and decremented the total bits by 4)
+In my program however, I have manually removed the padding and decremented the total bits by 4 to account for the = signs)

 Now I grouped the remaining bits into parts of 8 and converted the binary first to decimal and then to its corresponding ASCII value.

+<br><br>

+<a name = 'caesar'><h3>Caesar Cipher</h3></a>
+Caesar cipher is an algorithm which is typically used to convert a readable string of alphabets into an unreadble alphabet string.
+Here, a key is first set which denotes the number of rotations for the letters (lets say ***i***) and then each alphabet in the string is incremented/decremented to ***i<sup>th</sup>*** alphabet after it.
+In case we exceed the alphabets, we wrap back to 'A/a' and increment the rest.

+In this task however, I found it much more easier to brute force the caesar cipher and get all 25 possibilities and then pick the one that is legible